X-inactivation

-The coloration of tortoiseshell and calico cats is a visible manifestation of X-inactivation.
+The coloration of tortoiseshell cats is a visible manifestation of X-inactivation.
 The black and orange alleles of a fur coloration gene reside on the X chromosome.
 For any given patch of fur, the inactivation of an X chromosome that carries one allele results in the fur color of the other, active allele.

 The process and possible outcomes of random X-chromosome inactivation in female human embryonic cells undergoing mitosis.